clementw168/python-uv-template/{{cookiecutter.repo_name}}/README.md

 make test-coverage
 ```

 This will generate a `coverage` folder which contains the HTML report and a text report.
+The HTML report can be opened in a browser to see the coverage details.

 ### Continuous Integration and Continuous Deployment (CI/CD)

 CI/CD is handled with GitHub Actions.
 It allows you to test your code automatically and deploy it to a cloud service.

-This project includes GitHub Actions workflows for:
+By default, this project includes GitHub Actions workflows for:
 - Code quality checks
 - Automated testing

 Configuration can be found in `.github/workflows/`.

+To avoid triggering the CI/CD by default on the `main` branch, the template uses the `main_` branch as a default branch.
+Change it to `main` if you want to trigger the CI/CD by default on the `main` branch.

 ### Local packaging